-TARGET AREA SPECIFIC TARGETS SUPPORTING STATEMENT Net zero greenhouse gas emissions Maintain Carbon Neutral Council Operations (Scope 1 & 2).
-Net Zero Corporate Emissions (Scope 1, 2 & 3) by 2040.
+TARGET AREA SPECIFIC TARGETS SUPPORTING STATEMENT Net zero greenhouse gas emissions Maintain Net Zero greenhouse gas emissions for Council's operations (Scope 1 &amp; 2).
+Net Zero Corporate Emissions (Scope 1, 2 &amp; 3) by 2040.
 Our community will have transitioned to a Net Zero Carbon Community by 2040.
-Reduce Council's corporate emissions by 75% by 2030 and 85% by 2040 (Baseline year 2010- 11).
+Reduce Council's Corporate Emissions by 75% by 2030 and 85% by 2040 (Baseline year 2010-11).
 Council's Light Fleet will comprise zero emissions vehicles by 2030 and its heavy plant and equipment by 2040.
 Council commits to reporting on corporate greenhouse gas emissions and implementing actions and delivering projects and programs to reach net zero emissions for Council operations.
 100% Renewable Electricity Council will obtain 100% of its electricity from emissions free renewable energy sources.
 Council commits to obtain 100% of its electricity from emissions free renewable energy sources and increase its renewable energy generation capacity.
 Zero recoverable waste to landfill Divert 80 per cent of waste from landfill by 2030.
 Cut total waste generation by 15 per cent per capita by 2030.
 Council commits to report on and reduce waste sent to landfill.
-Reduce potable water use • Reduce Council's operational potable water consumption by 10% by 2030 and 20% by 2040.
-Council commits to reducing the overall volume of potable water through its operations used for non- potable purposes.
+Reduce potable water use Reduce Council's operational potable water consumption by 10% by 2030 and 20% by 2040.
+Council commits to reducing the overall volume of potable water through its operations used for non-potable purposes.
 Adaptive biodiversity protection and land management Increase tree canopy cover in urban settlements by 5% by 2030 and 10% by 2040.
 Council commits to protecting and enhancing biodiversity on Council owned and managed land and increasing urban canopy cover.

-Resource Recovery and Waste Management Strategy 2021-2030
+\ Resource Recovery and Waste Management Strategy 2021-2030